Are you doing everything you can to keep your production org in tip-top shape?

 There are some clear pitfalls to foregoing the ALM framework of governance and developing your forms inside of your production org.
-Here’s a few examples of how failing to test changes and updates could impact your Salesforce org:
+Here are a few examples of how failing to test changes and updates could impact your Salesforce org:

 - Creating an infinite processing loop by adding a workflow rule with an error

-- Removing your ability to undo a data modification due to a change in field type
+- Removing your ability to undo a data modification due to a change in the field type

 - Preventing users from saving a record due to a logic error in a validation rule